ystia/yorc/doc/tosca.rst

 * DEPLOYMENT_ID: the unique deployment identifier.

 In addition, properties and attributes of the target capability of the relationship are injected automatically.
-We do this as they can only be retieved by knowing in advance the actual name of the capability, which is not very practical when designing a generic operation.
-As a target component may have several capabilties that match the relationship capability type we inject the following variables:
+We do this as they can only be retrieved by knowing in advance the actual name of the capability, which is not very practical when designing a generic operation.
+As a target component may have several capabilities that match the relationship capability type we inject the following variables:

 * TARGET_CAPABILITY_<capabilityName>_TYPE: actual type of the capability